Search for extraterrestrial intelligence: Ongoing radio searches

 Many radio frequencies penetrate Earth's atmosphere quite well, and this led to radio telescopes that investigate the cosmos using large radio antennas.
 Furthermore, human endeavors emit considerable electromagnetic radiation as a byproduct of communications such as television and radio.
 These signals would be easy to recognize as artificial due to their repetitive nature and narrow bandwidths.
 Earth has been sending radio waves from broadcasts into space for over 100 years.
-These signals have reached over 1,000 stars, most notably Vega, Aldebaran, Barnard's Star, Sirius, and Proxima Centauri, all located within the local group.
-If intelligent alien life exists on any orbiting planet of these nearby stars, these signals could be deciphered and heard, even though some of the signal is garbled by the Earth's Ionosphere.
+These signals have reached over 1,000 stars, most notably Vega, Aldebaran, Barnard's Star, Sirius, and Proxima Centauri.
+If intelligent alien life exists on any planet orbiting these nearby stars, these signals could be heard and deciphered, even though some of the signal is garbled by the Earth's ionosphere.

 Many international radio telescopes are currently being used for radio SETI searches, including the Low Frequency Array (LOFAR) in Europe, the Murchison Widefield Array (MWA) in Australia, and the Lovell Telescope in the United Kingdom.